Four generations on, Heineken family won't loosen grip

 Charlene de Carvalho-Heineken, whose principal residence is London, does not seek the limelight, rarely talking about her company or her family's wealth.
 Her own net worth is estimated at $12.2 billion, putting her 99th in the Forbes list of the world's richest people.

-She is the daughter of Freddy Heineken, who set up Heineken Holding in 1952 and made Heineken a brand recognised around the world.
+She is the daughter of Freddy Heineken, who set up Heineken Holding in 1952 and made Heineken a brand recognized around the world.

 He also made headlines around the world when he was kidnapped with his driver and held captive for three weeks in 1983 before he was freed after the payment of a ransom - an ordeal which spawned a 2011 film starring Rutger Hauer: "The Heineken Kidnapping".